SHsiam/master-chef-usa/README.md

 ## Register

-The register page allows new users to create an account by providing their name, email address, and password.
+The register page allows new users to create an account by providing their name, email address and password.

 ## Chef Recipe